-Skano group retail business is operated by a subsidiary Skano Furniture OÜ and its subsidiaries in Latvia, Lithuania and Ukraine (the Ukraine business was sold in March 2017).
-As of 31.12.2017 Skano has a total of 6 stores: two stores in Tallinn, one store in Tartu, one store in Pärnu, one store in Riga and one store in Vilnius.
+Skano Group retail business is operated by a subsidiary Skano Furniture OÜ and its subsidiaries in Latvia and Lithuania.
+Until early 2017, we also operated in Ukraine, but sold the Ukraine business in March 2017.
+As of 31.12.2018 Skano has a total of 6 stores: two stores in Tallinn, one store in Tartu, one store in Pärnu, one store in Riga and one store in Vilnius.